cisagov/prescup-challenges/pc4/individual-b/round1-interplanetary-internet-interception/solution/README.md

 _What is the only IP address that the default gateway (router) will accept SSH connections from on your subnet?_

-First we'll need to find the bypass address mentioned in the challenge guide using a shell script.
+First, we'll need to find the bypass address mentioned in the challenge guide using a shell script.

 On the Kali system, run the following command to find the IP address that can reach the router/default gateway on TCP/22.